mergisi/ai2sql-cli-guide/README.md

 Convert natural language to SQL using AI.
 This guide provides installation instructions, usage examples, and best practices for MySQL, PostgreSQL, and SQLite.

+For comprehensive documentation and the latest updates, visit [ai2sql.io](https://ai2sql.io).

 ## Installation

 ```bash